There were a lot of things I was expecting, when I started this new YouTube project.

 Let it Rock.

 If there ever was an over- the-counter-sexual-awakening available, it has to be the Slippery When Wet album.
-And in particular it’s in that first song, that motherfucking build-up that even a virgin can feel in the parts of body that aren’t even touched yet.
+And in particular it’s in that first song, that motherfucking build-up that even a virgin can feel in the parts of body that aren’t touched yet.

-In retrospect I think it was my own dormant sexuality that resonated with Bon Jovi.
+It was my own dormant sexuality that resonated with Bon Jovi.
 I honestly didn’t understand (to a degree, I still don’t) why not everybody was a Bon Jovi fan.
 Or if you don’t like Bon Jovi, then why not everybody was a fan of something heavier.

 But now I have a theory: